Building A Static Website - Part 1: Learning Jekyll

 <nav> {% for item in site.data.navigation %} <a href="{{ item.link }}">{{ item.name }}</a> {% endfor %} </nav>

-- In the code above we are referring to the object site.data.navigation.
+.
 Jekyll supports loading of data from various file types such as YAML, JSON, and CSV.
 These files must be located in the data directory.
-Create the
+Create the_data

 directory and a file callednavigation.yml